-In the following analysis, we use the denominations "true", "observed" and "assimilated" (see Sect.
+In the following analysis, we use the denominations true, observed and assimilated (see Sect.
 4.1 and Fig. 5).
 Table 1 gives the MAPE and the relative biases between true, observed and assimilated characteristic velocities and spectral widths.

-5 We recall (Sect.
+We recall (Sect.
 4.3.1) that the atmospheric turbulence, which broadens the Doppler spectra, is included in the observations but not in the true data.
-Consequently, for the observed spectra, we obtain spectral widths significantly larger (+12%) than for the true ones.
+Consequently, for the observed spectra, we obtain spectral widths larger (+12%) than the true ones.

-The assimilated spectra are also broadened compared to the true ones.
-But to a lesser extent (spectral width 9.5% larger).
-They are slightly less broadened than the observed spectra (-2.3%).
-We also note that the MAPE and rbias have almost the same absolute values (Table 1, 3rd and 4th rows).
-This means that the sign of the differences between the 2 compared fields are the same for almost all the grid points.
+The assimilated spectra are also broader than the true ones, but to a lesser extent (spectral width 9.5% larger).
+They are slightly less broad than the observed spectra (-2.3%).
+We also note that the MAPE and rbias have almost the same absolute values (Table 1, third and fourth rows).
+This means that the sign of the differences between the two compared fields is the same for almost all the grid points.
 This implies that all spectra are broadened by turbulence independently of time and height.

-On the contrary, the characteristic velocity is not significantly affected by the addition of turbulence impact on observed fields (bias -0.36%, MAPE 0.40%).
+On the contrary, the characteristic velocity is not highly affected by the addition of turbulence impact on observed fields (bias -0.36 %, MAPE 0.40 %).
 Consequently, the characteristic velocities are correctly reproduced by the algorithm (biases and MAPE inferior to 2%).
+Obtaining the result that turbulent broadening only impacts the spectral width and not the reflectivity-weighted mean downward velocity in the simulations confirms the robustness of the assimilation procedure and expected results from prior work (Williams, 2002; Williams and Gage, 2009).